The Complete Guide to Career Exploration for Teens and Their Teachers

 Step 1

-Students receive questions relating to post-secondary education and career paths, as well as health, financial literacy, and labour market resources.
+Students receive questions relating to post-secondary education and career paths, as well as health, financial literacy, and labor market resources.
 After reading their question, students click “Research.”

 Step 2